This is an amazing piece of conversion work by eBadger over on the PP Forum.

 After being up until 6am to post Day 2 stuff, I was a little slow to get rolling on Saturday.

 Based on the time stamps of the pictures, this first game started just after noon…

 I was able to snag a scenario table, and this one was focused on escorting a train through enemy territory.
 How fluffy and appropriate for a Khador player like myself!

 The train moves 4-8″ during my maintenance phase.
 That means I have to be careful to not get in it’s way.
 It slams large base and smaller bases out of it’s way, larges taking a POW 19, and anything smaller taking a POW 12.
 Huge bases use a 1d6 strength contest.
 If the train wins, the huge base gets moved out of the way, taking a POW 19.
 If the model wins, train stops.

 The defender had to get the engine off the attacker’s edge of the board.
 The attacker needed to kill train cars (2 for 35pts, 3 for 50, all four for 75).
 The engine was ARM 22 with 65 boxes, and the three cars were roughly ARM 20 and 36 boxes.
+2gameandroid is one of the best websites you can get your favorite Android games.
 Caster kill was a win condition for either side.